 - Other provisions and procedures such as regarding if the partner leaves or the partnership is dissolved.

-Then, depending on the type of partnership, some partners may have unlimited liability.
+Then, depending on the type, some partners may have unlimited liability.
 Meanwhile, other partners have limited liability and only contribute to capital.

 Generally, partners fall into two categories: